⚡ Stockfish 16 — World’s Strongest Open-Source Engine

 Load your position

-Click pieces on the board to set up a position from scratch, or paste a FEN string from Chess.com, Lichess, or any PGN viewer into the FEN field.
-The board updates instantly.
+Click pieces on the board manually, or paste a FEN string from Chess.com or Lichess into the FEN field.
+The board updates instantly with the correct side-to-move and castling rights.

 02

-Use the depth slider.
-Depth 18 is the sweet spot for most positions — accurate and fast.
-Bump it to 22–25 for endgames, complex tactical puzzles, or positions where the engine’s first suggestion surprises you.
+Use the depth slider (10–25).
+Depth 18 is the sweet spot — GM-level accuracy in 2–5 seconds.
+Use 22–25 for endgames, forced mates, or whenever the initial suggestion surprises you.

 03